johnhuang2/johnhuang2.github.io/_teaching/2014-spring-teaching-1.md

 location: "Chongqing, China"
 ---

+Computer Networks for (international) undergraduates at CQUPT.

-Mainly for International students at CQUPT.
+Communication Systems and Simulation for International students at CQUPT.

+Introduction to Telecommunication Technology for (international) undergraduates.

+Emerging Networking Technologies for (international) undergraduates.